dcharney/super-disco/README.md

-# Work Day Scheduler
+# Workday Scheduler

-Challenge 5: Work Day Scheduler
+Challenge 5: Workday Scheduler

 A simple calendar application that allows a user to save events for each hour of the day.